speculatrix/web_get_iplayer/README.md

 ## Installation - part 0 - pre-requisites

-* install python2
+* install python2 - on ubuntu 16.04, python3 is installed by default, so
-* on ubuntu 16.04, python3 is installed by default, so "sudo apt-get install python" for
+  "sudo apt-get install python"

 * install an http server that supports cgi-bin, e.g. apache2